Killer whales attack sailboats during international race: "A dangerous moment"

 Two sailing teams competing in a round-the-world race had a scary encounter with a pod of orcas on Thursday afternoon, race officials said.

-The two teams are competing as part of The Ocean Race, an international competition that also works to gather climate data.
-The race has seven stretches across the world, but the two boats who encountered the killer whales are participating in a smaller three-leg version of the competition, called The Ocean Race VO65 Sprint.
+The two teams are part of The Ocean Race, an international competition that also gathers climate data.
+The race has seven stretches across the world, but the two boats that encountered the killer whales are participating in a smaller three-leg version of the competition, called The Ocean Race VO65 Sprint.

 One boat was crewed by Team JAJO, a group from Amsterdam.
 The other is crewed by Mirpuri Trifork Racing, a team from Portugal.
 The boats were traveling through the Atlantic Ocean to the west of Gibraltar when the encounter happened at around 2:50 local time, the organization said in a news release.